lrjuan/LDA_scRNAseq/README.md

 Usage:  `perl transpose.pl Path_of_input_file > Output_file`

 Memory consumption for converting large-scale data is high, so please be cautious while running it.

-### cell_cluster_annotation.R

-Comming soon!

-### main.R

-Comming soon!

-### test.txt(.gz) and test.labels.txt

-**test.txt** is an example data for run_lda.pl.
-The file is a cell x gene matrix, cells as rows, genes as columns.
-The first row is gene ID, the first column is cell ID.

-There are 1,000 cells in the test data, each has 15,000 genes.
-The expression data is simulated by Splatter.

-The 1,000 cells can be grouped into 5 groups. **test.labels.txt** records the correspondence between cell IDs and their grouping.

 ---